instructure/vector/README.md

 # correctly, it needs to know what timezone you want time arithmetic to
 # happen in.
 timezone: America/Denver

+# What region this configuration is for.
+To run Vector between different
+# regions, typically you will have separate config files.
+region: us-east-1

 groups:
   - my-asg-group1